msys2/msys2.github.io/web/wiki/package_licensing.md

 In case the documentation is split out into a separate package then you can use `spdx:Apache-2.0 AND MIT` for the main package and `spdx:CC-BY-4.0` for the documentation package.

+#### How can I specify a custom license in an SPDX expression that is not on the SPDX license list?

+You can define your own license ID with the following format `LicenseRef-<idstring>` where `idstring` is allowed to contain `[A-Za-z0-9.-]`.
+For example: `LicenseRef-my-special-license`